xunholy/k8s-gitops/COMMUNITY.md

 Since emerging the Raspbernetes project the community has been overwhelmingly friendly, helpful and insightful, there is a lot of awesome engineers who have helped inspire this project.

-Whether you're begging your learning journey or are a Kubernetes veteran we'd love to have you involved and engaged in helping build this fantastic community.
+Whether you're beginning your learning journey or are a Kubernetes veteran we'd love to have you involved and engaged in helping build this fantastic community.

 Join us on Discord [here](https://discord.gg/RGvKzVg).